siddharthsule/gaps/README.md

 # Run the same number of events on C++ and CUDA and compare times
 ./gaps.sh -n nevents -c ncores -r compare

-# Run a multitude of number of events 100 times, as seen in paper
+# Run a multitude of number of events 100 times, as seen in the paper
 ./gaps.sh -c ncores -r full
 ```